FeloStore/Console/CONTRIBUTING.md

    key into `.env` as `S3_ACCESS_KEY_ID` and `S3_SECRET_ACCESS_KEY` respectively.
 10. Change to the `frontend directory` and run `npm ci`.

+IMPORTANT: You need to keep the Building Process running while doing "ng serve"

 You should now be able to run the console in IDEA by selecting the "console" run configuration and running the project.
 The frontend can be served locally by running `ng serve` in the `frontend` directory.